karannb/interact/README.md

 ![Figure](assets/trend.png)

-### Data
-We provide our own dataset consisting of Xrays, over 5 ailments.
-It consists of static reports which are summaries of actual ground truth human reports which can be extracted from the links provided (we used the `summarize` function from `src/utils.py` to generate these summaries).
+### Static / Real-time feedback
-In general the code allows for interaction between such static human feedback and an LLM (interfaced by the machine).
+In general the code allows for interaction between both static and real-time human feedback and an LLM (interfaced by the `XMachine`).
-So, for the model to work with custom data, you would need some form of static human feedback, stored in data as a CSV.
+To use the approach with custom data,
+- you can use some form of static human feedback (like RAD), stored in data as a CSV,

-### Real-time feedback
-With the DRUG task, one can create an analogous real-time feedback system, using the command line and a real expert human for feedback.
+- as with the DRUG task, one can create an analogous real-time feedback system, using the command line and a real expert human for feedback.

 ### How to use the code for a different task
 Here, we precisely describe how to use the code for a different task, say MATS (i.e. Materials Science).